parse-community/docs/_includes/flutter/queries.md

 ```

 ### Disconnection

 In case the client's connection to the server breaks, `LiveQuery` will automatically try to reconnect.
 `LiveQuery` will wait at increasing intervals between reconnection attempts.
 By default, these intervals are set to `[0, 500, 1000, 2000, 5000, 10000]` for mobile and `[0, 500, 1000, 2000, 5000]` for web.
 You can change these by providing a custom list using the `liveListRetryIntervals` parameter at `Parse.initialize()` (`-1` means `do not try to reconnect`).

 ## ParseLiveList

 `ParseLiveList` makes implementing a dynamic List as simple as possible.

 ### General Use

 It ships with the `ParseLiveList` class itself, this class manages all elements of the list, sorts them,
-keeps itself up to date and Notifies you on changes.
+keeps itself up to date and Notifies you of changes.

 `ParseLiveListWidget` is a widget that handles all the communication with the `ParseLiveList` for you.
 Using `ParseLiveListWidget` you can create a dynamic List by just providing a `QueryBuilder`.